david-macmahon/FrequencyDriftRateTransforms.jl/README.md

 spectrogram to FDR matrix.
 This approach is referred to as the *Chirp-Z De-Doppler Transform*, or just *ZDT* for short.

-Computing the FDR matrix with this package is just the just step of a Doppler drift search.
+Computing the FDR matrix with this package is just the first step of a Doppler drift search.
 The next step is finding the points in the FDR matrix that have values greater a certain threshold.
 Usually the threshold is given as a *signal-to-noise ratio* (SNR), which is essentially a number of standard